emmaconnor/dots/README.md

 A sample `cat` program is provided that will copy stdin to stdout until it reads a 0 byte.
 This program is composed of precisely 43453 dots.

-We would provide a "Hello World" program but unfortunately it's approximately 6.5x10<sup>71</sup> yottabytes.
+We would provide a "Hello World" program but unfortunately it's ~4.2x10<sup>55</sup> yottabytes.